Just like many of the other social media marketing platforms out there, LinkedIn plays very well with Content Marketing.

 For starters, it doesn’t need to be published as often.

 Distribution methods also tend to vary.

 If you’re aiming to generate leads, then paid distribution is often better – mainly because of the precision that you’re afforded and the typically high transaction values that B2B deals represent.

 The metrics measured are also different, because you’re now monitoring sign ups/phone calls/sales, as opposed to engagement.

 Lead generation content mostly consists of ‘tactical’ and ‘actionable’ content.
 It therefore tends to come in the following forms –

 - Guides, reports, how-to blogs, webinars

 - Past customer case studies

-This content is designed to get people in your funnel and to ensure that potential customers are reaching out.
+This content is designed to get people in your inbound marketing funnel and to ensure that potential customers are reaching out.